How to Register

 During open registration, City of Madison residents may register to vote at any Madison Public Library, in the City Clerk’s Office, at the Madison Water Utility, or at the front desk of any other City of Madison agency.

+Registration forms are available on the Wisconsin Elections Commission website in English, Spanish, and Hmong.
 To register to vote by mail, download and print the application above and mail the form to the City Clerk's office.
 The registration form must be postmarked at least 20 days before the election.
 You will need to include Proof of Residence with the form.